Seek Returns logo

 Min

-AAPL vs. BABA: A comparison of their P/B Ratio against their respective Consumer Electronics and Specialty Retail industry benchmarks.
+AAPL vs. BABA: A comparison of their Price-to-Book Ratio (MRQ) against their respective Technology Hardware, Storage & Peripherals and Broadline Retail industry benchmarks.

 Valuation at a Glance